About Kansas Schools

 Individual Plan of Study (IPS) focused on career interest

 High school graduation rates

 Teachers are the bedrock of this vision.
 Teachers establish and nurture the responsive culture and individual relationships critical to learning.
 Teachers develop and deliver the rigorous, relevant learning experiences to ensure students have the skills needed to be successful after high school.

 About the Kansas Education Employment Board

-In September 2007, the Early Childhood Special Education and Title Services (ECSETS) Team of the Kansas Department of Education launched a redesigned Kansas Education Employment Board (KEEB).
+In September 2007, the KSDE Special and Title Services (SETS) Team of the Kansas Department of Education launched a redesigned Kansas Education Employment Board (KEEB).
 The mission of KEEB is to provide districts, schools, and organizations in Kansas with an efficient online recruitment tool to attract and hire highly qualified educators.
 KEEB allows schools and institutions across the state of Kansas to post job openings and locate candidates.
 Individuals interested in a career in education can post an application and apply for specific positions.
 KEEB provides up to date information on both job postings and applicants via the users computer or mobile device.
 In addition, applicants can learn about Kansas licensure, scholarship/loan deferment programs, and Kansas teacher preparation programs.
 Take advantage of the features of KEEB today and sign up for a free account!